jeancharlesamey/snapKit/README.md

 ## RELEASE NOTES

+### v1.0.8-alpha
+**UI Changes:**
+- Turning Replace mode on now fades out the visibility radios, *Select* / *Select absolute* and the whole **Actions** block — none of them act on a canvas selection, which Replace mode doesn't use.
+They fade back in on the way out.
+The panel only resizes down once the fade has actually finished, so the collapse doesn't clip content mid-transition

+**Improvements:**
+- Fixed inconsistent singular/plural wording across every result message — "Replaced 50 occurrence(s) in 35 element(s)..." now reads "Replaced 50 occurrences in 35 elements...", down to "Replaced 1 occurrence in 1 element in selected frame" when there's exactly one of each.
+Applies to every count-reporting message in `code.js`: replace-all, select-by-name, select-absolute, duplicate, delete, set-absolute, set-fixed-scroll, align and delete-absolute.
+The "in selected frame(s)/section(s)" scope phrase now pluralizes on the actual number of frames or sections in scope — independent of whatever other count the message is reporting

 ### v1.0.7-alpha
 **New Features:**
 - **Replace** — a new find-and-replace mode, toggled from a plain text link on the Selection title row rather than a button in the Actions grid, even though it does modify the file